technomancy/bussard/Contributing.md

 * The `local f = function() ... end` construct is preferred to `local function f() ... end` unless the latter is needed for recursion.

 The last rule exists to make recursive functions more obvious.
-If you see `local function f()`, you know to pay more attention because a recursive function is coming.
+If you see `local function f()`, you know to pay more attention because a recursive function (or a function that needs self-reference for other reasons) is coming.

 There are three different code contexts (at the time of this writing; more may be introduced in the future): engine code, in-ship code, and OS code.
 The